 The Ogata Miyasako Reliefs

-Not far from lovely Harajiri Falls, in the Ono district of Oita, Japan, are the infrequently visited Miyasako reliefs, which are more often referred to by the locals as the Ogata sekibutsu (‘stone buddhas’ of ‘Ogata’, the historical name of the area.)
-There are actually two sites, the West and East reliefs, both with painted high reliefs.
+Not far from lovely Harajiri Falls, in the Ono district of Oita, Japan, are the infrequently visited Miyasako reliefs, which are more often referred to by the locals as the Ogata sekibutsu (the ‘stone buddhas’ of Ogata, the historical name of the area.)
+There are actually two sites in close proximity, the West and East reliefs, both with painted high reliefs.
 The East collection is the one in better condition.
 (Only this area is shown in the photos to follow.)